What is your most memorable wedding?

 Describe your typical process with a couple.

-The process for a couple with Essentially Floral is to meet and discuss their dream flowers for the day.
-We save the date for the couple and begin sifting through likes and dislikes and designs.
-When we feel we have a good understanding of the requirements and the wedding details we will produce a detailed outline plan for the couple to review.
-When we and the couple are happy with the outline we will fill in any gaps, present designs and then go on to produce a first draft proposal.
-Once the proposal is fine tuned and the couple are happy a deposit is required and the booking confirmed.
-As the date gets nearer we keep in touch and check for changes and adjustments such as table numbers and generally give our couples as much care and attention as they require to ensure we provide an exceptional experience with us and that we get things spot on for the wedding day.
+The process for a couple wishing to work with Essentially Floral is to meet and discuss their dream flowers for the day.
+We save the date for the couple and discuss likes, dislikes and designs.
+When we have a good understanding of requirements and wedding details we produce our plan for the couple to review, then we fill in gaps, present designs and produce a draft proposal.
+When the couple are happy a deposit is paid and the booking confirmed.
+As the date approaches we keep in touch and check for adjustments such as table numbers, we give our couples as much care and attention as they require to ensure we provide an exceptional experience and that we get things spot on for the wedding day.

 What is the most interesting thing you have put in a bouquet?

-It was a piece of family jewellery that belonged to a very dear grandmother of the bride and a lovely touch.
+It was a piece of family jewellery that belonged to a very dear grandmother of the bride such a lovely touch.